Dead Ringers (miniseries)

-Dead Ringers is an upcoming American drama television series.
-It is based upon 1988 film of the same name by David Cronenberg.
-It is set to premiere on Amazon Prime Video on April 21, 2023.
+Dead Ringers is an American psychological thriller drama television miniseries developed by Alice Birch.
+It is based on the 1988 film of the same name by David Cronenberg, itself adapted from the 1977 novel Twins by Bari Wood and Jack Geasland.
+The series premiered on Amazon Prime Video on April 21, 2023.
+The series won a Peabody Award at the 84th ceremony in June 2024.